 Interestingly enough, both Keanu Reeves and Hugo Weaving had earlier expressed significant interest in returning for a sequel, albeit only if the Wachowskis were involved in a significant capacity in the new project.
 Following certain confirmations only last week, we know that both Reeves and Carrie-Anne Moss will be returning to reprise their roles in the new film as principal cast members.
 Numerous sources earlier stated that WB were eyeing Michael B. Jordan, their current ‘Creed’ favourite and fresh from the success of Marvel’s ‘Black Panther’, for the role of young Morpheus in the new film(s).
 While that still seems highly unlikely, this is the ‘Matrix’ universe we are talking about.
 The possibilities are uniquely endless.

 Matrix 4 Release Date: When will it premiere?

-It is very clear that the next Matrix film is happening in all probability, and the producers, WB might even have given a greenlight to the writing department for a draft, but it will be quite some time until we hear any official news or confirmation on this, leave alone a first look, trailer or release date.
+It is very clear that the next Matrix film is happening, and the producers, WB might even have given a greenlight to the screenwriting trio’s draft, but it will be quite some time until we hear any official news or confirmation on this, leave alone a first look, trailer or official release date.
 However, given the current progress and considering completely optimistic timelines, if the draft of the film is ready by the end of this year, the film might go on floors any time as soon as the second half of next year, aiming for at least a 2022 release.
 Given the abundant swell of technology we have right now, recreating the iconic “bullet time” and physically impossible sequences might not be too much of a task right now.
 All that matters is getting a working script in place that doesn’t rip off the originals, neither disrespects the source material in any sense.
-Fans of the franchise deserve at least that much.
+Fans of the franchise deserve that.

 Read More: Movies Like Matrix